Race and health: Prevention

-Genetics have been proven to be a strong predictor for common diseases such as cancer, cardiovascular disease (CVD), diabetes, autoimmune disorders, and psychiatric illnesses.
+Genetics has been proven to be a strong predictor for common diseases such as cancer, cardiovascular disease (CVD), diabetes, autoimmune disorders, and psychiatric illnesses.
 Some geneticists have determined that "human genetic variation is geographically structured" and that different geographic regions correlate with different races.
 Meanwhile, others have claimed that the human genome is characterized by clinal changes across the globe, in relation with the "Out of Africa" theory and how migration to new environments cause changes in populations' genetics over time.

 Some diseases are more prevalent in some populations identified as races due to their common ancestry.
 Thus, people of African and Mediterranean descent are found to be more susceptible to sickle-cell disease while cystic fibrosis and hemochromatosis are more common among European populations.
 Some physicians claim that race can be used as a proxy for the risk that the patient may be exposed to in relation to these diseases.
 However, racial self-identification only provides fragmentary information about the person's ancestry.
 Thus, racial profiling in medical services would also lead to the risk of underdiagnosis.

-While genetics play a role in determining how susceptible a person is to specific diseases, environmental, structural, cultural, and communication messaging factors play a large role as well.
-For this reason, it is impossible to discern exactly what causes a person to acquire a disease, but it is important to observe how many inter-related factors relate to each other.
-Each person's health is unique, as they have different genetic compositions and life histories.
+While genetics plays a role in determining how susceptible a person is to specific diseases, environmental, structural, cultural, and communication messaging factors play a large role as well.